 Teachers unable to attend the IEP meeting should fill out an IEP preparation form and give it to the special education staff.

 Parent's requesting special education testing must do so in writing.
-Those requests must be immediately forwarded to the special needs coordinator.
+Those requests must be immediately forwarded to the Clinician(s) and your coordinator.